-An overview of a patent application and maintenance process
+A step-by-step overview of a patent application and maintenance process.

-Determine the type of Intellectual Property protection that you need
+A. Determine the type of intellectual property (IP) protection you need

-To protect your invention, you may need a patent, trademark, copyright, marketing plan, trade secrets, or some combination of these.
-Before you begin preparing a patent application, find out if you really need a patent or some other form of Intellectual Property protection.
+To protect your invention, you may need a patent, trademark, copyright, trade secret, or some combination of these.
+Before you begin preparing a patent application, find out if you really need a patent and not some other form of IP protection.

-To determine if you can patent your invention, you will need to know the answers to a few simple questions.
-Go to our Patent FAQ page and enter these questions to learn more about the Patent Process -
+To find out if you can patent your invention, you need to know the answers to a few questions:

 - Who can apply for a patent?